NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-11-extra-material.md

 In this example the log output from the job will be in `.snakemake/slurm_logs/rule_name/37099380.log`.

-So how do you specify SLURM resources such as runtime, cpus etc?
+So how do you specify SLURM resources such as runtime, CPUs *etc.*?
 The best way to do that is to use the `resources:` and `threads:` directives in the rules of your workflow.
-This allows you to fine-tune jobs to run with individual runtime and cpu usage.
+This allows you to fine-tune jobs to run with individual runtime and CPU usage.
 Take a look at the example rule below:

 ```python
 rule testrule: